Cloud-Schematics/openshift-hub-and-spoke-vpc-arch/README.md

 As of the IBM Terraform Provider v1.25.0, the default Sysdig agent Daemonset uses the Sysdig Agent image hosted at `quay.io/sysdig/agent`.
 As a workaround, replace the default image in the Sysdig daemon set in the kubernetes namespace `ibm-observe` with `icr.io/ext/sysdig/agent:latest`.
 This will enable sysdig monitoring over the private service endpoint

 -----

+## Gateway VSI

+This module creates a Palo Alto VSI based on [this PaloAltoNetworks Git Repo](https://github.com/PaloAltoNetworks/ibmcloud) in the [Hub VPC](###Hub-VPC).
+This gateway uses a routing table to allow traffic from the ROKS cluster on the [Spoke VPC](##Spoke-VPCC) to reach the internet without a public gateways being attached.
+For this example, the routing table allows external traffic to `8.8.8.8/32`.

+### Routing Table

+In this example module, a routing table rule is dynamically created for each subnet on the [Spoke VPC](##Spoke-VPC)

+---

 ## Bastion VSI